 The Registrant works to provide investment advisory services specific to the needs of each client.
 Prior to providing investment advisory services, an IAR discusses the client's particular investment objectives and risk tolerances.
 The IAR (under the Registrant's supervision) will assess the information provided by the client to determine which advisory programs or advisory services offered through the Registrant, if any, are appropriate to recommend.
 The Registrant's advisory programs and services differ in that the Registrant and its IARs participate in varying capacities, whether as portfolio manager, adviser, co-adviser, or solicitor, depending on the program and the needs of or direction provided by its clients.
 Any custodian or additional adviser involved in providing advice does so in varying capacities as well, including sub-adviser, co-adviser, strategist or other advisory role.
 In addition, not all programs or services available through the Registrant are available through all of the Registrant's IARs.
-Clients should discuss with their IAR what type of relationship and advice they seek from the Registrant, the programs and services available through their IAR, what programs are appropriate for their investment objectives and risk tolerances and, if anyone other than the Registrant is providing investment advice, in what capacity.
+Clients should discuss with their IAR what type of relationship and advice they seek from the Registrant, the programs and services available through their IAR, what programs are appropriate for their investment objectives and risk tolerances and, if anyone other than the Registrant is providing investment advice, in what capacity each party is actingClients select a portfolio manager with the help of their IAR.
+Clients can select either (1) their IAR to act as their portfolio manager, (2) another person or entity to act as their portfolio manager from among the programs available through the Registrant, or (3) the WealthSuite program offered by the Registrant where the Registrant acts as portfolio manager.
+Clients may select more than one portfolio manager and assign different assets to each portfolio manager.
+Regardless of the portfolio manager selected, the IAR will serve as the communication channel for the client and the Registrant will supervise the relationship.
+Where the client selects WealthSuite as portfolio manager, the Registrant's WealthSuite Investment Committee acts as supervisor.

 Clients can at any time impose certain restrictions in writing on the Registrant's services.
 Each client is advised that it remains his or her responsibility to promptly notify the Registrant if there is ever any change in his or her financial situation or investment objectives, so the Registrant and its IARs can review and revise Registrant's previous recommendations and services.
 The Registrant and its IARs will maintain channels of communication with clients to be available to discuss clients' investments, investment objectives and risk tolerances.
 To the extent the Registrant utilizes a third-party manager, the Registrant shall provide the third-party manager with each client's particular investment objective and risk tolerance.
-Any changes in the client's financial situation or investment objectives reported by the client to the

-Registrant shall be communicated to the third-party manager within a reasonable period of time.
+Any changes in the client's financial situation or investment objectives reported by the client to the Registrant shall be communicated to the third-party manager within a reasonable period of time.